Classification of width 1 lattice tetrahedra by their multi-width: Introduction

 \section{Introduction}

 A \emph{lattice polytope} \(P \subseteq \RR^d\) is the convex hull of finitely many lattice points, that is, points in \(\ZZ^d\).
 We consider lattice polytopes as being defined only up to affine unimodular equivalence.
-Two lattice polytopes are said to be \emph{affine equivalent} if one can be mapped to the other by a change of basis of \(\ZZ^d\) followed by an integral translation.
-A \emph{lattice simplex} is the convex hull of affinely independent lattice points, for example triangles and tetrahedra.
+Two lattice polytopes are said to be \emph{(affine) equivalent} if one can be mapped to the other by a change of basis of \(\ZZ^d\) followed by an integral translation.
+A \emph{lattice simplex} is the convex hull of affinely independent lattice points.
+For example, in dimensions 2 and 3 these are triangles and tetrahedra respectively.

 Lattice simplices are recurring objects of study with multiple applications.
 Via toric geometry they are relevant to algebraic geometry and are closely related to toric \(\QQ\)-factorial singularities.
 The toric Fano three-folds with at most terminal singularities were classified by finding all the three-dimensional lattice polytopes whose only lattice points were the origin and their vertices \cite{AKClassTet}.
 A key step towards this was classifying all such tetrahedra.
 Simplices whose only lattice points are their vertices can give terminal quotient singularities by placing one vertex at the origin and considering the cone they generate.
-These were classified in dimension 4 in \cite{empty_dim_4_simpl}.
+These are called \emph{empty simplices} and were classified in dimension 3 and 4 in \cite{empty_dim_3_simpl} and \cite{empty_dim_4_simpl} respectively.
 There are also applications of lattice simplices in mixed-integer and integer optimisation, see for example \cite{MaxLatFreePoly} and \cite{AverkovNill}.